Iron(III) oxide: Other solid phases

 Several other phases have been identified or claimed.
-The β-phase is cubic body-centered (space group Ia3), metastable, and at temperatures above 500 °C converts to alpha phase.
+The beta phase (β-phase) is cubic body-centered (space group Ia3), metastable, and at temperatures above 500 °C converts to alpha phase.
 It can be prepared by reduction of hematite by carbon, pyrolysis of iron(III) chloride solution, or thermal decomposition of iron(III) sulfate.

 The epsilon (ε) phase is rhombic, and shows properties intermediate between alpha and gamma, and may have useful magnetic properties applicable for purposes such as high density recording media for big data storage.
 Preparation of the pure epsilon phase has proven very challenging.
 Material with a high proportion of epsilon phase can be prepared by thermal transformation of the gamma phase.
 The epsilon phase is also metastable, transforming to the alpha phase at between 500 and 750 °C. It can also be prepared by oxidation of iron in an electric arc or by sol-gel precipitation from iron(III) nitrate.
 Research has revealed epsilon iron(III) oxide in ancient Chinese Jian ceramic glazes, which may provide insight into ways to produce that form in the lab.

 Additionally, at high pressure an amorphous form is claimed.